Estimated Read Time: 5 Minutes

-The local search ecosystem is important because the data that flows between the entities in the LSE is a critical input to the algorithms that decide who ranks where in both local (map) and organic (10 blue link) search results.
+The local search ecosystem is important because the NAP / citation data that flows between the entities in the LSE is a critical input to the algorithms that decide who ranks where in both local (map) and organic (10 blue link) search results.

 How Does Google Decide Who Ranks Where in Local Search Results?

-- Closest – all things being equal, the pizza shop closest / nearest to you or the location mentioned in your search query will rank higher in search results.
-Proximity is huge.
+- Proximity – all things being equal, the pizza shop closest / nearest to you or the location mentioned in your search query will rank higher in search results.
 In densely populated areas where there is more than one of your type of business, search results can vary from block to block.

 - Relevance – Google will only show businesses offering the product or service you are searching for.
 In the example search results below, you can see all three businesses shown in the Local Pack are categorized as “Italian” or “Pizza”.
 (The category is displayed below the business name and to the right of its star rating.)